Vulnerability management

 - Pull request gate: every pull request is scanned for known-vulnerable dependencies before merge.
 A scan failure blocks merge until the finding is addressed or an accepted risk is documented.

-- Tools: scans are run in GitHub Actions using
+- Tools: scans run in GitHub Actions using

 pnpm auditandosv-scanneragainst the current lockfile. - Continuous scanning: in addition to per-PR scans, the main branch is scanned on a scheduled basis to catch vulnerabilities disclosed after a pull request was merged.